m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

    uses between 0 and 2 "upon"s per 10,000 characters
    shows that there is a possibility that HAMILTON authored some of the "MADISON or HAMILTON" essays.
-   It seems that not all of his essays require such frequent "upon" usage!
+   It seems that not all of his essays required such frequent "upon" usage!